GeorgieChallis/GeorgieChallis/README.md

-### 👋
 <img src="https://github.com/GeorgieChallis/GeorgieChallis/blob/master/p5-background/img.gif" width="700">

  Electronic Engineer with interest in building tools for creative applications.

  🛠 Experience with Arduino, C++ and C# with Unity

-    🌱 Currently learning Python, further OpenGL and Unreal Engine.
+ 🌱 Currently learning Python, OpenGL and Unreal Engine.

 <!--
 **GeorgieChallis/GeorgieChallis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.